andreifloricel/andreifloricel/README.md

 # Hi there, I'm Andrei! 👋

 I'm a freelance software developer with expertise in **TypeScript**, **React**, **Angular**, and **RxJS**.
-I'm also not afraid to dive into **Java** backends, having worked with Java for approximately 10 years.
+I'm also not afraid to dive into **Java** backends, having worked with Java for more than 10 years.

 ## About Me